Child Custody Laws in Florida

 Divorced Parental Rights in Florida

-During a divorce, child custody laws in Florida recognize and note the fact that children benefit from having contact with both parents, not just one or the other.
-Unlike some other state laws, most Florida divorce cases end up with both parents having some “timesharing” (visitation) rights.
+During a divorce, Florida child custody laws recognize that children benefit from contact with both parents, not just one or the other.
+Unlike in some other states, most Florida divorce cases end with both parents having some “timesharing” (visitation) rights.

 Florida law does not give either parent an advantage or preference.
-The expectation in Florida is for the parents to have “shared” parental responsibilities and “shared” parental timesharing with their children.
-How parental responsibility and parental timesharing are shared comes down to a question of what is in the best interests of the children.
+In Florida, the expectation is that parents have “shared” parental responsibilities and “shared” parental time-sharing with their children.
+How parental responsibility and parental timesharing are shared comes down to what is in the best interests of the children.

-When ruling on a Florida child custody case, a judge will determine timesharing and parental responsibility rights for each parent of the children.
+When ruling on a Florida child custody case, a judge will determine timesharing and parental responsibility rights for each parent.

 Callout 1: Parenting Time - 3 numbered facts listed